 Brookfield's mission has always centered on individual academic achievement.
 We set high standards and organize the School so that our students can reach them.
-The school's core curriculum is heavily weighted toward mastering language arts and mathematics skills.
-Supported by science, social studies, and French, the curriculum is enriched with music, computer technology, physical education, and art.
+The school's core curriculum is heavily weighted toward mastering language arts and mathematics skills in addition to science, social studies, and French or Spanish.
+The curriculum is enriched with music, technology, physical education, and performing arts.

 Students gain experience with both short-term and long-term projects, as well as working individually and in groups.
-Assignments requiring the use of the local public library are required and research on the Internet is selectively taught and expected.
+Assignments requiring internet research is selectively taught and expected.
 Learning how to navigate the Internet intelligently, to judge the usefulness and reliability of information, and to develop a sense of how to manage the information is part of the instructional program.

 To help students attain their academic potential, the School provides a highly structured environment.
 When students begin to experience the changes of pre-adolescence, they often lose their sense of organization and focus.
 A routine schedule for middle school students frees them so they can focus their energy on becoming self-reliant learners.
 The regularity of assignments provides students and families with the predictability they need to manage an accelerated curriculum with extra-curricular and other family activities.